 Carolina Salomon Simon

-Carolina Salomon began and her dance training at age four at the Houston ballet under the guidance of Pricilla Nathan Murphy and Cheryne Busch.
+Carolina Salomon began her dance training at age four at the Houston ballet under the guidance of Pricilla Nathan Murphy and Cheryne Busch.
 There, she fell in love with the movement and poise of classical ballet and decided to pursue a career in dance.
 She performed in various works choreographed or re-choreographed by Stanton Welch including Nutcracker and Spring Show.
 Upon graduation, Carolina continued expanding her movement language by training in a Bachelor’s degree program at the Boston Conservatory at Berklee.
 In her time at the Conservatory, she has trained with teachers such as Adriana Suarez, Joy Davis, Brian McGinnis, Kurt Douglas, and Tai Jimenez.
 In addition, she has worked with contemporary dance choreographers such as Stephanie Martinez, Jon Olstad, Gregory Dawson, Robin Aren, and Adam Houghland.
 Carolina has also performed in student works choreographed by Natalie Cecchini, Brittany Brown, and Laila Franklin.
 Finally, she has gained teaching experience by working with kids with special needs, kids in middle school, and professional dancers with her Royal Academy of Dance teaching certificate, and under the guidance of Maggy Gorrill, Jim Viera, Gemma Williams, and Kurt Douglas.
 Carolina graduated from the Boston Conservatory at Berklee May 2019 with a Bachelors in Fine Arts with an emphasis in Performance and Pedagogy.
+Carolina began teaching and choreographing at Flashdance Studio in Mexico City.
+In 2019, her choreography won “STOP THE CLOCK!!” recognition at the 24seven dance competition in San Diego.
+In addition, she received a choreography and style award at Sheer Elite.
+In addition to teaching, Carolina continues to choreograph, perform, and train around Mexico City and the east coast.
+Her choreographies continue being recognized in the Break The Floor competitions.

 Carolina’s two favorite ballets of all time are Nutcracker by Marius Petipa and Jewels by Balanchine.
+In her free time she loves to read, write and spending time with her friends and family.
 She can’t wait to share all of the wonder of ballet with her students!